About 25 students enter Elon each year as the new class of Communications Fellows.

 Internships: A central element of the Fellows experience.
 Working with the school's internship coordinator, advanced Fellows will find opportunities to work with major networks, print media, film studios or public relations firms.

-Scholarships: Five Journalism and Communications Fellows in each class receive a $3,500 scholarship renewable annually as long as a student remains a Fellow.
+Scholarships: Twelve Communications Fellows in each class receive a $5,500 scholarship renewable annually as long as a student remains a Fellow.
 These scholarships are awarded in addition to any Presidential Scholarship received.